marklar/action_args/README.md

   * `:unsigned_int_array`

-If you declare something as `:positive_int` or `:unsigned_int`, or an `_array` of either of those types, then ActionArgs essentially handles part of your validation for you.
+If you declare something as `:positive_int` or `:unsigned_int`, or an `_array` of either of those fundamental types, then ActionArgs essentially handles part of your validation for you.
 However, you are not restricted from providing additional validation criteria.

 You are not required to assign a type using `#as`.
 If you don't declare a type, it will simply remain a String.